CodePothunter/COMP5211_Project/cse_lab_machine.md

 ```

-**Note, the `csl2wk` computers will restart at 7:00 am every day.** Due to the
+**Note, the `csl2wk` computers will restart at 7:00 am every day.** The hard-device
-limited computing resources, BERT-server may get stuck if there are too many
+quota is very limited** (200MB) by the CSD**.
+Due to the limited computing resources,
-queries simultaneously.
+BERT-server may get stuck if there are too many queries simultaneously.